Photo by Fertas / Shutterstock.com

 Few folks would buy a home after looking at just one.
 Money Talks News founder Stacy Johnson says home shoppers who look at only three homes are nitwits.

-Yet plenty of homebuyers sign on the dotted line after contacting only one mortgage lender or getting only one quote, according to the U.S. Consumer Financial Protection Bureau’s recent mortgage shopping study.
+Yet plenty of homebuyers sign on the dotted line after contacting only one mortgage lender or getting only one quote, according to a U.S. Consumer Financial Protection Bureau mortgage shopping study released earlier this year.

 Shopping around — or lack thereof

 The main goal of the study was to examine the effect of mortgage comparison shopping.
 Thousands of consumers in the U.S. who went through the homebuying process in 2016 were surveyed for the study, with polling conducted throughout the homebuying process.

 Mortgage shopping was gauged by the number of:

 - Lenders that participants contacted

 - Loan estimates that participants received

 Some 4,100 study participants ended up buying a home.
 These homebuyers reported that on average, they: